DraviaVemal/OpenXML-Office/README.md

 # OpenXMLOffice

 OpenXMLOffice is an advanced .NET library that leverages the power of OpenXML SDK 3.0 to streamline the creation and manipulation of Office documents, with a primary focus on Excel, Word, and PowerPoint files.
-Our mission is to enhance the document creation experience for developers by providing intuitive namespaces, classes, and utilities.
+My mission is to enhance the document creation experience for developers by providing intuitive namespaces, classes, and utilities.
 The library is designed to offer maximum efficiency and ease of use, ensuring a seamless workflow.

-Please note that a minimum Microsoft Office support version of 2013 is required for optimal compatibility.
+It's important to note that OpenXMLOffice supports the creation of documents that can be opened from Office 2013 onwards.
+However, not every feature is available from the 2013 version.
+For instance if new features are added as part of the 2016 version, they are kept in a namespace that explicitly mentions '2016.'
+Developers should be aware that if they use 2016 components in their document creation, the generated file can only be opened in 2016 and above versions without any issues.

 ## Scope Details